 During the months of December and January the grey seal colony at Horsey heads on to the beach to give birth to seal pups, providing a fantastic opportunity to get a close look at the seals and pups.

-How to find the seals at Horsey
+Where to find the seals at Horsey

 The easiest way to find the seals is to start at Horsey Gap, as shown on the map with a red marker.
 Parking is available down a track at the entrance of the gap (be warned though its a bit narrow and bumpy!).
 To find the seals requires a bit of a walk (around a mile) along the coast heading south easterly towards Winterton on Sea.
 A recommended walk through the dunes gives a nice view of the surrounding countryside to your right with the sea to your left.
-You may spot some seals laying on the beach during the mile walk, but you'll eventually stumble upon concrete viewing areas, where you have a good chance of seeing seals a couple of feet below you, if not, then on the beach in front of you, or if you are lucky in the dunes!
+You may spot some seals laying on the beach during the mile walk, but you’ll eventually stumble upon concrete viewing areas, where you have a good chance of seeing seals a couple of feet below you, if not, then on the beach in front of you, or if you are lucky in the dunes!
+But keep your distance!

 Warning, do not get too close to or touch any seal, especially the pups.
 If a mother detects an unfamiliar smell on a seal pup, she may abandon it.
 Keep all dogs on leads.